 Leo made Native Land in 1941.
-He spoke Peggy’s language.
+Indeed, he spoke Peggy’s language.
 Paul Robeson’s voice narrates: “Here’s how we fought the blacklist.
 We won back our rights as Americans.
-We re-organized.
-We went on the march.
+Re-organized.
+Went on the march.
 No more fear in the streets.
-No more meetings in the dark … you can’t blacklist a whole people.”
+And, no more meetings in the dark … you can’t blacklist a whole people.”

-Images: Peggy as an 8 year old; a painting of an Indian girl, the drawing of a ram.
-Peggy’s face in protest, her eye – the sign of her heritage, the sign of a child trying to see: the sign of a woman who knows.
+Images: Peggy as an 8-year-old; a painting of an Indian girl, the drawing of a ram.
+Peggy’s face in protest, her eye – the sign of her heritage, the sign of a child trying to see: of a woman who knows.
 Seeing: “Images of the past living in the present.
 The image is on film.”

-Images: a drawing of an Indian girl in Eagle headdress.
+Images: a drawing of an Indian girl in an Eagle headdress.
 The Eagle: courage, freedom, sharp-sightedness, victory, never willing to accept the status quo.
-These qualities Leo and Peggy had in their filmmaking, with cameras as their wings.
+These qualities Leo and Peggy shared in their filmmaking, with cameras as their wings.
 Breaking free of grief takes the same courage and strength.

 Leo’s voice: “There’s something I need to tell you.
-I loved her … I loved her in the way you have loved and wanted to love … which means that the world strange and everyday is shared, touch is shared, the inner spaces of unspoken thought and feelings are shared … I loved her in a way I wish to love and be loved again.”
+I loved her … loved her in the way you have loved and wanted to love … which means that the world strange and every day is shared, touch is shared, the inner spaces of unspoken thought and feelings are shared … I loved her in a way I wish to love and be loved again.”